-One example of a cloud print service is our SAFEQ Cloud.
-SAFEQ Cloud is a type of cloud print software that streamlines print infrastructures and servers and incorporates future-proof cloud technologies in a one-in-all cloud printing solution.
-The platform offers high resilience and supreme security while making life easier for the heroes in IT departments.
+One example of a cloud print service is SAFEQ Cloud.
+SAFEQ Cloud is a SaaS cloud print software that streamlines all print infrastructure in the cloud and incorporates future-proof technology in a one-in-all cloud printing solution.

 Not sure if a cloud print service is for you or which solution to pick?
 Here are 5 questions to ask when picking your preferred print solution.

-Security is a crucial part of any such cloud solution.
-When you ask yourself ‘what is cloud print’, the answer has to address the security compliance that comes with a serverless print option.
+Security is a crucial part of any such solution.
+When you ask yourself ‘What is Cloud Print?’, the answer has to sufficiently address the security compliance that comes with a serverless print option.

-If you’re curious to learn more about the security measures necessary with cloud-first print infrastructures, head over to our rundown of 8 trends to know about print security.
+👉🏼 If you’re curious to learn more about the security measures necessary with cloud-first print, head over to our blog post on 10 mechanisms of a secure Cloud print environment.

-Cloud-powered printing uses the power of a multi-tenanted environment to provide quick, seamless printing solutions to an entire organization.
+Public cloud printing uses the power of a multi tenant SaaS environment to provide quick, straightforward printing solutions to an entire organization.
 It allows users to quickly discover printers and print from their devices without needing to set up driver installations.

-Cloud printing services replace the need to purchase and maintain servers for the sole purpose of printing.
+Cloud printing services replace the need to purchase and maintain servers simply to print.
 It also eliminates the time and costs associated with managing and patching the server, print drivers, and queues.

-With a cloud service, an administration portal offers an overview of all:
+With a cloud solution, an administration portal offers an overview of all: